How To Save the Most Money When Shopping Small This Holiday Season

 “Even if you aren’t looking at food items locally made, you may find the shops have merchandise discounted for the holidays,” Ramhold said.
 “If you like to show your support for your favorite businesses, this is a good time to buy t-shirts and tote bags to show off your love for them.”

 “No matter where you end up shopping over the holidays, be sure to use a credit card that pays rewards, such as cash back or points,” said Laura Adams, MBA, a personal finance expert for Finder.
 “Plus, many cards offer extra perks, including extended warranties and travel insurance, which help make most of your purchases.

 Use Cash-Back Browser Extensions When Shopping Online

-“Rewards platforms like Rakuten work with hundreds of small business retailers to allow consumers to shop locally, as well as earn Cash Back on top of it such as LIVELY, Rothys, Little Passports and more,” said Kristen Gall, Rakuten Rewards shopping and retail expert.
-“Earning Cash Back for your holiday purchases is a great way to earn money back to save, or put toward additional gifts on your list to purchase this year.”
+“Rewards platforms like Rakuten work with hundreds of small business retailers to allow consumers to shop locally, as well as earn Cash Back on top of it such as LIVELY, Rothys, Little Passports and more,” said Kristen Gall, president of Rakuten Rewards.
+“Earning Cash Back for your holiday purchases is a great way to earn money back to save or put toward additional gifts on your list to purchase this year.”

 Opt For Personalized Gifts

 “Small businesses are more willing to work with you on ensuring that the personalized gift that you are purchasing is perfect to cater to the recipient, while being more flexible about extra fees and costs,” Gall said.
 “Larger companies often are harder to get in contact with, and charge additional fees for customization and creativity for their items, if an option.”